-15. Order your drink with “light ice” to get more coffee bang for your buck.
+17. Order your drink with ‘light ice’ to get more coffee bang for your buck.

 Use this trick when you want more iced mocha than watered-down coffee.

-TIP: Or ask for a yellow scoop of ice if you’re getting a venti drink.
-Some Starbuck locations use different colors of scoops for different sizes of drinks — yellow is the smallest.
+TIP: Or ask for a “yellow scoop” of ice if you’re getting a venti drink.
+Some Starbucks locations use different colors of scoops for different sizes of drinks — yellow is the smallest.

-A venti hot latte only has two shots, same as a grande hot latte.
+If you don’t care about iced vs. hot coffee, listen up.
+A venti hot latte only has two shots — the same as a grande hot latte.
 This means you’re paying for more milk and syrup, but not more coffee.

 To avoid paying for a third shot in your venti drink, order your drink iced instead — venti iced lattes come with three shots.

-19. Ask for “no water” in your iced tea for maximum tea strength.
+20. Ask for ‘no water’ in your iced tea for maximum tea strength.

-There are a few variations for getting a Keto Frappuccino, but here’s the gist of what you should tell your barista — and be sure to leave a generous tip!
+There are a few variations for getting a Keto Frappuccino at Starbucks, but here’s the basic recipe for your barista:

 - Tall, unsweetened iced coffee with extra ice